Instability of microbial droplets growing on viscous substrates: A mathematical model

 \subsection{Boundary conditions}

 On the droplet, growth forces are balanced by viscous forces.
 Letting $\bfv = [-P\bI_{\rm 3D} + \mu (\gradv\bU + \gradv\bU^T)]\cdot\be_z$ be the traction vector at the surface, we have

 The first condition describes the tangential force balance associated with the growth pressure $p$, the second is the no-slip condition, and the third requires that the surface remains flat.
-Further, we assume the pressure vanishes on the boundary of the droplet,
+We assume line tension is negligible (see appendix \ref{app:line-tension}) so that the pressure vanishes along the boundary of the droplet, namely

-Note that the growth pressure is {\em not} the restriction of the three-dimensional fluid pressure $P$ to $S$.
-Outside of the droplet we have
+Note that, because only $\grads p$ appears in the force balance (\ref{eq:ubc-Omega}), constant shifts of the pressure do not affect the solution.
+Moreover, the growth pressure is {\em not} the restriction of the three-dimensional fluid pressure $P$ to $S$.
+On the rest of the surface we have

 with suitable boundary conditions at infinity.

 Outside of the droplet, the concentration field satisfies the boundary conditions

 The first equation says there is no nutrient flux on the open surface while the second sets nutrient supply in the far-field.
 On the droplet, the boundary condition arises from conservation of mass.
 Specifically, letting $\rho_b(\bx)$ be the microbial mass per unit area, which has units of ${\rm kg} / {\rm m}^2$, the flux of the total microbial mass $m_b = \int_\Omega \rho_b ~ \d\bx$ is